kaelzhang/brog/README.md

 brog publish
 ```

-A vscode extension is also available to help it much easier to add repos into a single workstation.
+A vscode extension is also available to help it much easier to add repos into a single workspace.

 ## Commands